roopesh907/ML_-projects/README.md

 - Matplotlib
 - Scikit-learn
 - Jupyter Notebook

+- ## Problem Statement
+This project aims to predict student exam scores based on hours studied using Linear Regression.
+It helps understand the correlation between study time and performance.

+## Dataset
+The dataset contains X samples with features like 'Hours' and the target 'Scores'.
+It is sourced from chatgpt .

+## Results
+The Linear Regression model achieved an R2 score of 0.95 and RMSE of 3.2 on the test data.

+## Future Work
+- Try more advanced regression models
+- Add feature engineering and data preprocessing
+- Deploy as a web app

 ## 📌 Conclusion
 This project shows how even a simple Linear Regression model can give meaningful predictions when there's a strong correlation between the features and target.
 It's a great starting point for understanding supervised learning.